 Mr. Crone has more than 25 years of experience in engineering, management and technical leadership.
 He served as interim associate lab director for the Neutron Sciences Directorate at Oak Ridge National Laboratory.
 He was responsible for the management of the neutron sciences R&D portfolio, which includes the operation of the Spallation Neutron Source and the High Flux Isotope Reactor (HFIR).
 He began his career in the Reactor Engineering Group at the Davis-Besse Nuclear Power Station near Toledo, Ohio.
 He then worked at the Yankee Rowe Nuclear Power Station in Rowe, Massachusetts, as a reactor engineer and shift technical adviser.
 He moved to Tennessee and joined the staff of the HFIR in the Research Reactors Division (RRD) in January 1992.
 He holds a bachelor’s degree in nuclear engineering from the University of Cincinnati and a master’s degree in engineering from the University of Alabama at Huntsville.

-Ms. Carol Mascareñas, Director – Environment, Safety and Health
+Ms. Carol Mascareñas, Director – Environment, Safety, Health & Quality

-With more than 28 years of experience, Ms. Mascareñas leads INL’s Environment, Safety and Health Directorate.
-She brings a wealth of experience and knowledge to this position, including 20 years in management roles with increasing levels of responsibility.
+With more than 32 years of experience, Ms. Mascareñas leads INL’s Environment, Safety, Health & Quality Directorate.
+She brings a wealth of experience and knowledge to this position, including 25 years in management roles with increasing levels of responsibility.
 Previously at INL, she was ES&H deputy director for four years, and held director roles in Occupational Safety and Health, Occupational Medicine and Environmental Compliance.
 A licensed civil engineer, she has been a regulator, a private consultant and a DOE contractor (industry).
 Ms. Mascareñas is serving a gubernatorial appointment to the Idaho Board of Environmental Quality as the current chair, and is on the Operations Committee for Pacific Northwest National Laboratory.
 She earned a bachelor’s degree in civil engineering from California State Polytechnic University.

 Mr. Dennis Newby, Director – Business Management, CFO